shundhammer/qdirstat/README.md

 - Unpackaged files view: Show a directory tree, but ignore all files that belong to an installed software package.
 Those ignored files are displayed in a special branch _<Ignored>_ in the tree view, and they are not displayed at all in the treemap.
-This may be useful to find files that were manually installed by a `sudo make install` command.
+This is useful to find files that were manually installed by a `sudo make install` command.
 More details at [Unpkg-View.md](doc/Unpkg-View.md).